Tarun1027/Snake-game/README.md

 # Snake-game

-I have made this game using basics of HTML and Java Scrpit.
+This game is coded in HTML and Java Scrpit.